-Our approach employs an adaptation of the landmark learning framework described in [Sim and Dudek, 2001].
+Our approach employs an adaptation of the visual map framework described in (Sim & Dudek 2001).
 We review it here in brief and refer the reader to the cited work for further details.

 The key idea is to learn visual features, parametrically describe them so that they can be used to estimate one's position (that is, they can be used for localization).
 The features are pre-screened using an attention operator that efficiently detects statistically anomalous parts of an image and robust, useful features are recorded along with an estimate of their individual utility.